 The Dried Blue Lotus Flower(Nymphaea caerulea) has long been a very important flower in ancient Egypt and Mayan culture, so much so that it is found in numerous papyri and in wall representations of temples in the Karnak Valley and Luxor.
-According to several scholars, struck by this parallelism between two cultures so geographically distant, blue lotus flowers were used in both cultures for ritualistic purposes and probably to reach altered states of consciousness during religious ceremonies.
+According to several scholars, struck by this parallelism between two cultures so distant geographically, blue lotus flowers were used in both cultures for ritualistic purposes and probably to achieve altered states of consciousness during religious ceremonies.
+In all likelihood, beyond its symbolic and religious aspect, Blue Lotus was also used by the ancient Egyptians and Mayans as a meditative plant that could promote concentration, relaxation, and lucid dreams.

 Benefits of the Blue Lotus